wadmiraal/elm-kanban/README.md

 Elm Kanban
 ==========

-This is a Kanban tool, implemented in [Elm]().
-It's sole purpose is for me to learn how to code in Elm, by building a real-world app, more complex than a simple Todo MVC ;-).
+This is a Kanban tool, implemented in [Elm](https://elm-lang.org/).
+It's sole purpose is for me to learn how to code in Elm, by building a real-world app, more complex than a simple Todo MVC.

+You can see it in action [here](https://wadmiraal.github.io/elm-kanban/).

 Build
 -----